fhiso/sources-and-citations/rdfa-bindings.md

 {.note} These rules allow *source-type elements* to nest, with the inner *source-type element* being a *source-exclusion element* of the outer *source-type element*.
-This behaviour used in the representation of *layered citations*, as discussed in §5.
+This behaviour is used in the representation of *layered citations*, as discussed in §5.

 Applications which support a larger part of RDFa than this standard